-One could have scored 90+ percentile by attempting around 14 - 15 questions with 90 % accuracy.
+In this section, one could have fetched 90+ percentile by attempting 8-10 questions with approx. 80 % accuracy.

 The overall feel of the paper was moderate to tough, though for the students who knew how to manage the time available to the best i.e., not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
-AR and DI were comparatively difficult in this paper.
-As far as Quant is concerned it was easier than DI and most of the questions were from Arithmetic, Algebra, Number system and Geometry.
+Quant section was slightly easier than reasoning section.
+Verbal section was moderate to tough.
+Most of the questions in quant section were from Arithmetic, Algebra, Number system and Geometry.
 For verbal section, one should have good reading skills as there were 4 RC’s and also a few questions based on paragraph summary.
 One must focus on contextual vocabulary as well to understand and score well in RC passages.
-Knowledge of critical reasoning fundamentals is also required to score well in RCs.
-Moreover, questions like sentence rearrangement and misfit require analysis and knowledge of tricks to answer the questions.
+Questions such as sentence rearrangement and misfit or best fit require analysis and knowledge of tricks to answer the questions.
 It is not advisable to spend too much time on TITA questions especially in the verbal section.